 Most patients with migraines do not get full relief of their headaches.
 Part of the reason is because the neurologists who administer Botox in the temples may not be trained to inject in the jaw muscles.
 Conversely – dentists and aesthetic injectors may know how to inject the jaw muscles but are not skilled at injecting in the temples.
 As a specialist – Dr Yew is proficient in injecting both migraine and TMJ areas to give maximum pain relief.

 Botox is FDA approved for the treatment of chronic migraines and is safely injected into specific muscles of the head and neck known as “trigger points” (where the pain originates.)
 When these muscles are relaxed – it stops the transmission of pain to the brain.
 Over time with repeated treatments – the amount of Botox necessary for relief is decreased due to the reduction in the size of the muscles.

-Extensive clinical research proves the safety and efficacy of Botox injections for migraines.
+Extensive clinical research confirms the safety and efficacy of Botox injections for migraines.
 One study, published in the Journal of Therapeutics and Clinical Risk Management – found that 70% of patients experienced “reduction in the frequency of headache days.”
 Another study found that Botox “not only reduces headache days but also leads to improvement in functioning and quality of life.”
 Furthermore, the treatment is “safe and well-tolerated in the long term with no morbidity.”